Seducing Cindy

-Seducing Cindy was a Fox Reality Channel original series that followed the newly single Cindy Margolis on her search for love.
+Seducing Cindy is a Fox Reality Channel original series that followed the newly single Cindy Margolis on her search for love.
 The eight-episode, one-hour series premiered on Saturday, January 30, 2010 and ended on March 20, 2010.
-Due to Fox Reality Channel being discontinued on March 29, 2010, it was the final original series.
+Due to Fox Reality Channel being rebranded and ceasing operations as Nat Geo Wild on March 29, 2010, focusing on wildlife programs and after that it was the final original series.